-The lack of profitability was due primarily to Aston Martin’s low production figures, with the company only turning out a handful of cars every week.
+The lack of profitability was due primarily to Aston Martin’s low production figures, with the company only capable of turning out a handful of cars every week.

 David Brown had expected this to be so, placing a higher priority in producing exquisitely designed, and substantially hand-built cars, with all of the Fifties models, the DB2, DB2/4 and DB Mk III models regarded as classics.

 During the mid-Fifties, David Brown was encouraged to re-introduce Aston Martin into the world of motor racing, ostensibly to increase the company profile, a move that brought considerable success.